lemiorhan/personal-zen/readme.md

 * Always search for coding better
 * Never talk about politics and religions in public
 * Never be a fanatic
-* Life has no while and no black, see the colors in between
+* Life has no white and no black, see the colors in between
 * Embrace feedback even if they hurt
 * Focus on how to be more efficient and productive
 * Never get used to the things you hate